markerdmann/recommendable/README.md

 # Recommendable [![Build Status](https://travis-ci.org/davidcelis/recommendable.png?branch=master)](https://travis-ci.org/davidcelis/recommendable)

-Recommendable is a gem that allows you to quickly add a recommendation engine for Likes and Dislikes to your Ruby application using my version of [Jaccardian similarity and memory-based collaborative filtering][collaborative filtering].
+Recommendable is a gem that allows you to quickly add a recommendation engine for Gems and Disgems to your Ruby application using my version of [Jaccardian similarity and memory-based collaborative filtering][collaborative filtering].

 ## Requirements